Skip to content

 Facebook ads for real estate are primarily a demand-shaping channel.
 They influence perception, familiarity, and timing before someone is actively searching for an agent.

-For a deeper breakdown of how this works in practice, see how to create Facebook Ads for Real Estate.
+For a deeper breakdown of how this works in practice, see how to create Facebook ads for real estate authority framework.

 Google: intent interception